January is the time of year when people decide to get healthy. Whether they stick to their diets long term or short term water can help!

 Need more reasons to drink more water?
 Here are some more health benefits:

 - Drinking helps maintain your balance of bodily fluids.

 Your body is composed of about 60% water.
-The functions of these bodily fluids include digestion, absorption, circulation, creation of saliva, transportation of nutrients, and maintenance of body temperature.
-When you are running low of hydration, your brain sends a message saying you are thirsty.
+The functions of these bodily fluids include digestion, absorption, circulation, the creation of saliva, transportation of nutrients, and maintenance of body temperature.
+When you are running low on hydration, your brain sends a message saying you are thirsty.
 To quench that thirst it is recommended to drink anything but alcohol, water will just quench your thirst faster.

 2. Water helps energize muscles

 Muscle fatigue occurs when cells don’t maintain a proper level of fluids and that means that your muscles don’t work as well as they should.
 Keep your electrolytes intact and keep your muscles hydrated!

 When you are under-hydrated it makes your skin look dried and wrinkly.
 When you stay properly hydrated it can fix that!
 But don’t go too crazy, once your skin cells are properly hydrated your kidneys will take over and excrete extra fluids.
 This means water is not the fountain of youth, however, it can reduce the number of dehydration wrinkles!